Rokasbarasa1/STM32-Quadcopter/README.md

 TODO after test 9:
 * !
 Continue doing small tests to see which way the robot is leaning with no pitch or roll inputs to calibrate the accelerometer
+* X Add accelerometer calibration tweaking to the remote control so the drone does not have to be reflashed every time
+* !
+Consider switching to the kalman filter for better sensor data

 Test checklist:
 * Drone frame